marcoshsq/marcoshsq/README.md

-## Bem-vindo ao Meu Perfil do GitHub! 👋
+## Welcome to My GitHub Profile! 👋

 Hello, I'm Marcos, a civil engineer and statistician passionate about data and artificial intelligence.
 I currently work as a Business Analyst, and I am studying technologies to become a data scientist.